 In 2020, Niall and team will be taking on another high altitude, extreme mountaineering climb, ascending to extraordinary heights.
 This time they will scale the 7,126m mountain Mt Himlung Himal in Nepal.

 Mt Himlung Himal is located in the Manaslu region of Nepal, which is considered one of the most remote corners of the mountain country at the border between Nepal and Tibet.
 The climb is a steep and icy ascent, and since its opening in 1992 only a handful of teams have successfully completed it.

-Two of the team members, Associate Professor Niall Tebbutt and Dr Matt Burge, are researchers who conduct clinical trials for the AGITG-GI Cancer Institute.
+Two of the team members, Professor Niall Tebbutt and Dr Matt Burge, are researchers who conduct clinical trials for the AGITG-GI Cancer Institute.
 They both climbed Mt Aconcagua in 2017 with John Deadman and Jason Long, who are also taking on Mt Himlung Himal.
-Two new members have also joined – Jasmine Lipton and Dr Simone Steel.
+Three new members have also joined – Dr Lara Lipton, Jasmine Lipton and Dr Simone Steel.

 Following months of training, including ‘practice’ climbs scaling icy peaks in New Zealand, to master the technical expertise and fitness level that is required to climb Mt Himlung Himal, the team will take on the 28 day climb to reach the summit.
 This is a remarkable effort on the part of the members of this team to raise much needed funds for GI cancer research.

 “We are undertaking this noteworthy Gutsy Challenge to raise funds to support innovative and vital research so that we can continue to provide better treatments for people living with GI Cancer,” said Professor Niall Tebbutt.
 “We need your support in helping us reach the top so that we can achieve our ultimate aim of making GI cancer a disease of the past.”